letsdrink/ouzo-app/README.md

 Running tests
 -------------

-Test configuration can be found in `config/test/Config.php`.
+Test configuration can be found in `config/test/config.php`.
 You will need separate database for tests purposes only.
-Set it up in the same way as production one, as described in Database Configration section.
+Set it up in the same way as production one, as described in Database Configuration section.

 Apply migrations:
 ```